fogarty-ben/predict-business-closure/README.md

 - predict_closures.py: specific functions for applying pipeline_library to the Chicago Business Licenses data
 - load_data.py: downloads and links all the necessary datasets for this analysis

+- tokens.json: a json file containing Chicago Open Data Portal and US Census Bureau API tokens to allow for API access to these data sources; the provided file includes formats but not actual tokens for security reasons
 - data_exploration.ipynb: contains code demonstrating basic data exploration
 - get_pickle.sh: downloads pickled version of dataset from 10 June 2019 (Linux-specific)
 - get_pickle_mac.sh: downloads pickled version of dataset from 10 June 2019 (Mac-specific)